 I concocted and solved scenario-after-scenario until the point of exhaustion.

-And the irony . . .
-My worry thoughts rarely had anything to do with reality!
+And ironically, my worried thoughts rarely had anything to do with my actual reality!

-I wasn’t spending any time creating and executing a goal plan to manifest my dreams!
-My subconscious mind did a fantastic job keeping me “busy” in a disastrous world of pretend—fretting, and solving imaginary problems!
+I wasn’t spending any time creating and executing an action plan to create solutions or manifest my dreams!
+My subconscious mind did a fantastic job keeping me “busy” in a disastrous world of pretend—fretting and solving imaginary problems!

-My primal brain made sure I wasn’t utilizing my superpowers—my unique gifts and talents—It held me back, living the narrative of my limiting beliefs.
+My primal brain made sure I wasn’t utilizing my superpowers—my unique gifts and talents—Instead, it held me back, living the narrative of my limiting beliefs.

 And you can too!

-If you’re finding your subconscious mind working overtime—creating stories of worry and fear—then the following exercise can help clean up your thoughts and finally set you free . . . .
+If you’re finding your subconscious mind working overtime—creating stories of worry and fear—then the following exercise can help you clean up your thoughts and finally set youself free:

 - I am brave, strong, and tenacious.

-- I only need to do one step at a time.
+- I have the power to accomplish incredible things, but one step at a time!

-4. As you let go of your worry thoughts, notice what that freedom feels like in your body and hold space for it as long as possible.
+- As you let go of your worried thoughts, notice what that freedom feels like in your body and hold space for it as long as possible.

-5. From that place, ask yourself: What positive new thoughts and ideas are trying to come to me?
-What has my subconscious mind been trying to block?
+- From that place, ask yourself: What positive new thoughts and ideas are trying to come to me?
+Allow them in.

-6. Once you gain some insight, follow your intuition, and take one step forward in that direction.
+- Once you gain some insight, follow your intuition and take one step forward in that direction.
 NOTE: Just take one step — you are unauthorized to think any further ahead than that!

-If you make this exercise a daily practice, your worry habits will gradually subside—leaving more room for your mind to delve into your dreams.
+If you make this exercise a daily practice, your worry habits will gradually subside—leaving more room for your mind to strategize, act on solutions, and delve into your dreams.

 Please give it a try and stick with it.

-So, my friend, take the focus off your worries and put it on what lights your heart on fire!
+Take your attention off your worries and direct it towards what sets your heart on fire!